huntdatacenter/docs/docs/getting-started/2-configure-vpn.md

 Click on the link above, scroll down to the file named **`openvpn-install-<version-number>-i602-win10.exe`** (Windows 10 users), download the file and follow the on-screen installation instructions.

   ::: warning
-  Installing OpenVPN require administrative rights on your local machine.
-If you don't have administrative rights on your local machine, or don't know if you have administrative rights on your local machine, click on the link below.
+  **You will need administrative rights on your local machine to successfully install OpenVPN.**

+Click on the link below if you do not hold administrative rights on your local machine, or don't know if you have such rights.

   ::: details Installing OpenVPN without administrative rights

-You can check if you have administrative rights on your local machine by running **`net localgroup "Administrators"`** in a command prompt and seeing if your username is listed.
+You can check if you have administrative rights on your local machine by running **`net localgroup "Administrators"`** in a [command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) and seeing if your username is listed.

-If you **do not** hold administrative rights on your local machine you may request assistance from your local IT personnel and request that they:
+**Request assistance from your local IT personnel if you do not hold administrative rights on your local machine and request that they:**

+(1) assist you in the OpenVPN installation, or

-(1) grant you administrative rights on your local machine so you can install OpenVPN yourself, or
+(2) grant you administrative rights on your local machine so you can install OpenVPN yourself.

-(2) assist in installing OpenVPN for you.

-We have outlined the steps they need to perform below which you can attach to your request.
+For simplicity, we have outlined the steps they need to perform below which you can attach to your request.

-**Instructions for local IT personnel**

 ```
 1. Install the OpenVPN client on the computer for my user: